 Habitat Japan Domestic Volunteer Guidelines

 - Habitat Japan proposes to adhere to government recommendations and to stop the operations when and if stricter COVID restrictions such as a “state of emergency” are advised by the government.
-The volunteers who agree to join Habitat Japan domestic volunteer activities understand and agree to the following guidelines and the volunteer waiver and will sign the volunteer waiver.
+The volunteers who agree to join Habitat Japan domestic volunteer activities understand and agree to the following guidelines and the volunteer waiver and will sign the "Release and Waiver of Liability".

 【Protocols to Join Volunteer Activities】

 - Volunteers have not been in close in-person contact with a confirmed COVID-19 patient in the past 7 days

 - Volunteers or anyone volunteers live with have not arrived in Japan from overseas in the past 7 days

 - Volunteers have none of the following symptoms: fever (37.5℃ or above on volunteer day) dry cough, fever, shortness of breath, or other flu-like symptoms